 ADDICTION TAKES LIVES

-Today there are an estimated 246 million drug users and 457 million abusing alcohol worldwide.
-If this were a country, drug and alcohol abuse would be the third largest nation in the world!
-Roughly 3.5 million people die from drugs or alcohol each year.
-That’s 9,589 deaths per day, 400 per hour, and 7 every minute.
+Today, there is an estimated 270 million people worldwide who suffer from addiction.
+If drug and alcohol abuse were a country, it would be the third largest nation in the world!
+Over 3.6 million people die from drugs or alcohol each year.
+That’s approximately 10,000 deaths per day, 420 per hour, and 7 every minute.

 The drugs abused are many and dangerous.
 They are depressants, stimulants, and hallucinogenic substances causing dependence, psychotic behaviors, serious illness, and severe withdrawal symptoms.

-Most addicts around the world are without any real opportunity for a cure.
-Where there are addicts who want help, there is a lack of accessible rehabilitation programs.
+Most people struggling with addictions around the world are without any real opportunity for a cure.
+Where there are those struggling and wanting help, there is a lack of accessible rehabilitation programs.
 Where there are people who want to help, most don’t have the tools, training, and resources to do so.

-Drug abuse has many victims.
 The financial and emotional cost to families, communities, and nations is staggering.
 Addicted teens are failing school, marriages are falling apart, and men and women are driven to the streets.
-Drug-related unrest creates at-risk communities and costs a nation hundreds of billions of dollars in health care, crime, and unemployment.
+Drug-related unrest creates at-risk communities and costs a nation hundreds of billions of dollars in healthcare, crime, and unemployment.

 ADDICTION STEALS HOPE

 Drug dependency not only wounds the body, but also the mind and soul.
-An addict faces job loss, financial ruin, disconnection from family, and legal problems.
-As his life spirals out-of-control, hope fades and despair takes over.
+Someone suffering from addiction faces job loss, financial ruin, disconnection from family, and legal problems.
+As his life spirals out of control, hope fades and despair takes over.

 For many, there remain only two paths to relief: continued drug use or death.
 Drug users are about six times more likely to take their own life than the general population.
 Without a reason to hope, a life free from addiction is not possible.

-Global Teen Challenge employs a holistic, faith-based drug rehabilitation program that saves lives, restores relationships, and releases life-transforming hope to men and women, boys and girls, around the world.
+Global Teen Challenge employs a holistic, faith-based program that saves lives, restores relationships, and releases life-transforming hope to men and women, boys and girls, around the world.